Khongchai/DelayedMouseCoord/README.md

 - Some libraries out there lack an easy-to-use interface due to them having been made for many purposes.

 **Solution**
-- This tween class is made for one and only one purpose: tweening normalized mouse coordinates.
+- This tween class was made for one and only one purpose: tweening normalized mouse coordinates.
 You put normalized coordinates in, you get the tweened version out.
 That's it.

 **Usage**